elvis-sik/PySyft/README.md

 Datasites enable data scientists to **answer questions** without even seeing or acquiring a copy of the data, **within the data owners's definition of acceptable use**.
 We call this process <b> Remote Data Science</b>.

 This means that the **current risks** of sharing information with someone will **no longer prevent** the vast benefits such as innovation, insights and scientific discovery.
-With each Datasite, data owners are able to enable `1000x more accesible data` in each scientific field and lead, together with data scientists, breakthrough innovation.
+With each Datasite, data owners are able to enable `1000x more accessible data` in each scientific field and lead, together with data scientists, breakthrough innovation.

 Learn more about our work on <a href="https://openmined.org/">our website</a>.